harvard-library/list_view/README.md

 * An operating system.
 Tested on Linux/OSX, may work on other platforms.
 * PostgreSQL 9.2 or greater
 * ImageMagick
+* A JS runtime supported by the Rails asset pipeline (Node.js, Rhino, etc)

 Furthermore, List View displays List Object data from the DRS but requires the following:
 * Access to the secure DRS2 Services (for use in displaying List Objects stored in the DRS)